dedeogluhu/YouShouldDraw/README.md

 # Contribution

-Feel free to create issues or create pull requests.
+Feel free to open issues or create pull requests.
 Any help is much appreciated.

 You could start by looking at the [trello page](https://trello.com/b/B5WEdPo3/drawing-app)